 In the Carolinas this year, TSA groups have examined men and women at the gangplanks of cruise ships, the entrance to NASCAR races, and at ferry final getting vacationers to the Outer Financial institutions.

-At the Charlotte practice station on Dec. eleven, Seiko, the bomb-sniffing canine, snuffled down a line of about 100 travellers waiting to board an eastbound train.
+practice station on Dec. eleven, Seiko, the bomb-sniffing canine, snuffled down a line of about 100 travellers waiting to board an eastbound train.
 Numerous were heading home after watching the Charlotte Panthers NFL team eliminate to the Atlanta Falcons following keeping a 16-point direct.

 No one appeared specially perturbed by the TSA staff.